comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% enddocs %}

+{% docs column__has_plus_price_dish %}

+1 for all the rows in an order if the customer has chosen one or more premium dishes in their mealbox, else 0.
+When a premium dish is selected an extra cost will be added to the order.
+Is null if the order does not have any dishes.

+{% enddocs %}

+{% docs column__has_thrifty_dish %}

+1 for all the rows in an order if the customer has chosen one or more thrifty dishes in their mealbox, else 0.
+When a thrifty dish is selected a price reduction is added to the order.
+Is null if the order does not have any dishes.

+{% enddocs %}

 {% docs column__has_swap %}

 True if the customer replaced the dishes in the menu presented to them on the frontend with other dishes, else false.

-The order is not considered to have a swap if any of these are true, and the field will be false.
+The order is not considered to have a swap if any of these are true, else the field will be false.
 - The customer did not make any changes to the dishes on their order, and sticked with what was presented to them on the webpage.
 - The customer only removed/added dishes without adding/removing another dish
 - The customer did not get any preselected menu on the frontend, and was forced to chose dishes themselves (see is_missing_preselector-column)

-The field is null for orders created before we started tracking subscribed products (<2024).

 The flag is on order level.
 I.e. all the rows for the order will have the same value for this flag.

+The field is null for non subscription orders and orders created before we started tracking subscribed products (<2024).

+{% enddocs %}

+{% docs column__has_mealbox_adjustment %}

+True if the customer has made any adjustments to their mealbox either by swapping dishes, changing number of meals or changing number of portions, else false.

+The flag is on order level.
+I.e. all the rows for the order will have the same value for this flag.

+The field is null for non subscription orders and orders created before we started tracking subscribed products (<2024).

 {% enddocs %}